codefellows/seattle-javascript-401d21/16-binary-search-trees/find-missing-number-in-array.md

 big O(1) // space
 big O(n) // time
 ```

-* One trick to solve this problem is to calculate sum of all numbers in the array and compare with expected sum, the difference would be the missing number.
+* This solution demonstrates how to create an array with the numbers 1-100 in a novel way.

 ```javascript
 // function to calculate missing number in an array of numbers 1 - 100